mattermost/mattermost/server/cmd/mmctl/docs/mmctl_job_update.rst

 ~~~~~~~~

-Update the status of a job
+Update the status of a job.
+The following restrictions are in place:
+- in_progress -> pending
+- in_progress | pending -> cancel_requested
+- cancel_requested -> canceled

+Those restriction can be bypassed with --force=true

 ::